 This blog began in 2011

-To date (2022), this blog has had over 76,000 views, has been visited by readers from 212 countries globally and is composed of around 200 posts.
+To date (2023), this blog has had 90,369 views, has been visited by readers from 187 countries and, according to WordPress, one unknown region, and is composed of around 230 posts.
 To God be the glory!

 The blog consists mainly of messages God has given me, preached in Nursing Homes and open-air Street Services.
 The blog also includes several outstanding miracles or note-worthy deliverance testimonies from members at my church.
 Examples are healings, deliverance from sin, and deliverance from a spirit of suicide.
 One testimony gives an account of a man God delivered from death when his son prayed.
 (See: Happy Father’s Day!)
 All of the testimonies are from members of my church.

 Recently (2020), I have begun embedding podcasts into some posts.
 Since many of my posts tend to be longer, the podcasts appear to make it easier for some readers to enjoy.
 The podcasts are also available separately from the blog through Apple Podcasts, Google, and Buzzsprout.
 They can be found by typing in Alfreda Evans’ Podcasts.

 My Salvation Testimony

 I was raised in the Island city of Galveston, Texas, by my Grandmother and Grandfather.
 I had three brothers who are now in Heaven and one little sister who is also a Missionary and Prophetess.
 My parents were both very much a part of our lives, but our grandparents raised us from the time that I was about three years of age through age 18.
 My grandmother loved God and required that we attend Sunday School and church.
 Church attendance was, therefore, a significant part of my early life.

 My college years